40 BEST Things To Do In Golden, BC

 Open year-round, dining at Canada’s highest restaurant will not disappoint.
 Perched atop the mountains at 2300 meters (7,700 ft), this is one of the best places to dine in Golden.
 Take the Kicking Horse Gondola up and you’ll find yourself right at Eagles Eye.

 It’s best to head here for lunch so you can enjoy the stunning views around you.
-On a weekend day, we recommend making a reservation as this place is popular!
+On a weekend day, we recommend making a reservation as this place is very popular!

 Ski/Snowboard at Kicking Horse Mountain Resort